pepkit/pep-pipelines/developers_tutorial.md

 6. Adjust the workflow responsible for input check.
 7. Create `test_pep` config so that users can run simple PEP input example.

-Below one will find more detailed explanation of the tasks specified above as well as the "Other information" section, that will provide additional resources that may be useful during implementation.
+Below is detailed explanation of these tasks as well as other information with additional resources that may be useful during implementation.

 ## 1. Rewrite all pipeline input checks

-In general `nf-core` pipelines usually consist of `check_samplesheet.py` (or similarly named) Python script that is responsible for validation of `samplesheet.csv` file (eg. if all mandatory columns are present in the file, if all required columns have data, if extensions of the files are correct, etc.).
+In general, `nf-core` pipelines usually consist of a `check_samplesheet.py` (or similarly named) Python script that is validates the `samplesheet.csv` file.
+This validation checks if all mandatory columns are present in the file, if all required columns have data, if extensions of the files are correct, etc.

-The goal of this task is to create a PEP schema from scratch, so that it exactly reflects all the check from `check_samplesheet.py` Python script.
+Here, we propose switching this approach to insetad use a PEP schema, so that the PEP validator (`eido`) can be used to accomplish all checks formerly performed by `check_samplesheet.py`.
 Example PEP schema for `taxprofiler` pipeline can be found here.

 ## 2. Decouple in case of emergency